Basil Smash Mocktail

 2. Prepare the Basil & Grape Smash

-Add plenty of ice to the pitcher.
-Pour in the chilled club soda and add the pinch of fine sea salt.
-Stir once or twice only to integrate without killing carbonation.
+Fill the pitcher generously with ice.
+Add the chilled club soda and a pinch of fine sea salt.
+Stir once or twice only to integrate the layers while preserving carbonation.
+Excess agitation flattens texture and shortens the drink’s aromatic lifespan.

-Pour into ice-filled glasses and garnish with fresh basil leaves and lime wedges
+Pour into ice-filled glasses and garnish with fresh basil leaves and lime wedges.
+Serve right away while the drink remains crisp, cold, and fully effervescent.

 *Notes